ahnafnafee/mesh-decimation-benchmark/DETAILS.md

 -   **p-value**: The probability of seeing these results if all groups were actually the same.
     -   _p < 0.05_: Statistically significant difference exists.

-### 3. Simple Main Effects (Independent T-Tests)
+### 3. Post-Hoc Analysis (Tukey's HSD)

--   **What it is**: A follow-up analysis used when the ANOVA shows a significant _interaction_ between factors (e.g., Algorithm and Mesh Type).
+-   **What it is**: A single-step multiple comparison procedure and statistical test.
--   **Why use it?**: A significant interaction means the effect of one factor depends on the level of the other.
-We break down the analysis to compare algorithms _within_ each mesh type separately.
+-   **Why use it?**: When ANOVA finds a significant difference, Tukey's HSD tells us _which_ specific groups are different while controlling the Family-Wise Error Rate (FWER).
+It is more robust against Type 1 errors than running multiple independent T-tests.
--   **Welch's T-Test**: We use Welch's t-test because it does not assume equal variances (homogeneity of variance), which is safer given our data.
+-   **Interpretation**: If the confidence interval of the difference between two means does not include zero, the difference is statistically significant.

 ### Statistical Decision Tree